Ukraine says grain coming to Somalia, but Russia skeptical - NewsBreak

 Ukraine says grain coming to Somalia, but Russia skeptical

-NAIROBI, Kenya — (AP) — Ukraine's president says tons of grain from his country will arrive in the coming weeks in Somalia, where famine approaches and the global crises of food security and climate change put millions at risk.
+Ukraine’s president says tons of grain from his country will arrive in the coming weeks in Somalia , where famine approaches and the global crises of food security and climate change put millions at risk.

 President Volodymyr Zelenskyy’s comment came as Russian President Vladimir Putin accuses the West of sending most of the grain from Ukraine’s reopened ports to Europe instead of poorer and hungrier parts of the world.